 Cost of living in Busan

-Although Busan is slightly cheaper than Seoul, it is still one of the more expensive cities in South Korea.
-Living costs here are similar to those in other major cities in the region, like Taipei, and it’s more affordable than Seoul.
-There’s excellent value for the quality of life.
-Fortunately, salaries are competitive, and employment contracts often include benefits such as accommodation and schooling, which can help expats manage their expenses.
+Although Busan is slightly cheaper than Seoul, it's still one of the more expensive cities in South Korea.
+Living costs here are similar to those in other major cities in the region, such as Taipei.
+Fortunately, there’s excellent value for the quality of life.
+Salaries are competitive, and employment contracts often include benefits such as accommodation and schooling, which can help expats manage their expenses.

 Areas and Suburbs in Busan